 That rhyme was about this London Bridge.

-The London Bridge is 283 meters (928 feet) long and is very functional with no architectural extravaganza.
+The London Bridge is 283 meters (928 feet) long and functional with no architectural extravaganza.

 How to reach London Bridge

 To reach London Bridge, you must get down at the Monument Station.

 From the Monument Station, the London Bridge is only a four-minute walk.